 Means of contributing to EU NAVFOR:

-- Provision of military and civilian staff to work at the OHQ in Northwood, United Kingdom , or onboard units.
+- Provision of military and civilian staff to work at the OHQ in Rota, Spain or onboard Units

-The composition of EU NAVFOR changes constantly due to the frequent rotation of units and varies according to the Monsoon seasons in the Indian Ocean.
-However, it typically comprises of approximately 1200 personnel, 4 – 7 Surface Combat Vessels and 2 – 4 Maritime Patrol and Reconnaissance Aircraft.
-For currently deployed units, please see “Deployed Units“.
+The composition of EU NAVFOR changes constantly due to the frequent rotation of units and varies according to the monsoon seasons in the Indian Ocean.
+However, it typically comprises approximately 600 personnel, 1–3 Surface Combat Vessels and 1-2 MPRA.
+For the number of units currently deployed, please see “Deployed Assets“.

-In addition to EU NAVFOR units, a considerable international military maritime presence is deployed in the area, comprising the Combined Maritime Forces (CMF), NATO and also independent national units such as China, India, Japan, Russia and others – all committed to Counter-Piracy (CP), but with varying Mandates and Mission Objectives.
+In addition to EU NAVFOR units, a considerable international military maritime presence is deployed in the area, comprising the Combined Maritime Forces (CMF) and independent national units from countries such as China, India, Japan, Korea, Russia and others – all committed to counter-piracy, but with varying mandates and mission objectives.

-EU NAVFOR has close liaison with these forces to de-conflict and coordinate operations in time and space in the area of operation.
+EU NAVFOR maintains a close liaison with these forces to de-conflict and coordinate activities within the Area of Operations.

-Military assets and personnel are provided by the contributing states with the running costs and personnel costs being met on a national basis.
-In addition, there is a common budget to cover extra costs that are incremental to the Operation (such as travel on behalf of the Operation, specific communication costs and the costs of medical evacuation).
+Military assets and personnel are provided by the contributing states, with the associated running costs and personnel costs being met on a national basis.
+In addition, there is a common budget to cover extra costs that are incidental to the Operation (such as travel on behalf of the Operation, specific IT and communication costs, and the costs of medical evacuation).
 This budget is agreed and monitored by the Athena Committee of Member States on an annual basis.

-In the Area of Operation, EU NAVFOR units can arrest, detain and transfer persons suspected of intending to commit, committing or having committed acts of piracy or armed robbery at sea.
+In the Area of Operations, EU NAVFOR units can arrest, detain and transfer persons suspected of intending to commit, committing, or having committed acts of piracy or armed robbery at sea.

 EU NAVFOR assets can seize vessels of suspected pirates or armed robbers, vessels captured by an act of piracy or armed robbery at sea, and such vessels which are in the hands of the pirates or armed robbers, as well as the property on board.

-The suspects can be prosecuted by an EU Member State, by Regional States or any other Third States which the EU has agreements with, and who wish to exercise its jurisdiction over the suspected pirates or armed robbers.
+The suspects can be prosecuted by an EU Member State, by Regional States, or by any other Third States with which the EU has agreements, and which wishes to exercise its jurisdiction over the suspected pirates.
 Suspected pirates may not be transferred to a Third State unless conditions relevant to International Law, notably International Law on Human Rights, are met.

-The Political and Security Committee (PSC) exercises the political control and strategic direction of the EU military operation, under the authority of the Council of the European Union and the High Representative of the Union for Foreign Affairs & Security Policy/Vice-President of the European Commission (HR/VP).
-The Operation Commander of the EU NAVFOR reports directly to the PSC.
+The European Union’s Political and Security Committee (PSC) exercises political control and strategic direction of this first EU maritime military operation, under the authority of the Council of the European Union and the High Representative of the Union for Foreign Affairs & Security Policy/Vice-President of the European Commission (HR/VP), Her Excellency Josep Borrell Fontelles.
+The Operation Commander (Op Comd) of the EU NAVFOR reports directly to the PSC.

-The Force Commander (FCdr) exercises command and control of all military forces in the Area of Operation from the Force Headquarters (FHQ) afloat on a flagship contributed by Members States.
-He is responsible for planning, orchestration and execution of tactical military activities, and contributes to the Operational Planning taking place in the OHQ.
+The Force Commander (FCdr) exercises command and control of all military forces in the Area of Operations from the Force Headquarters (FHQ) afloat on a flagship contributed by a Member State.
+He is responsible for the planning, orchestration and execution of tactical military activities, and contributes to the Operational Planning taking place in the OHQ.

-Piracy in the Region has been a threat to security, international shipping and development since the mid-2000s.
-Somali-based piracy is characterised by extorting ransom money for the vessel and the crew and bears all features of organised crime.
-Piracy is a complex issue that can only be overcome by combining political and diplomatic efforts with military and legal action, development assistance and strong international coordination.
+Somali-based piracy is a complex issue that can only ultimately be overcome by combining political and diplomatic efforts with military and legal action, development assistance and strong international coordination.
 With all these tools at its disposal, the EU is in a unique position to contribute to international efforts.

-EU NAVFOR is one part of the EU’s “Comprehensive Approach”, tackling both current symptoms and root causes of the problem.
-To that end, other CSDP Missions in region include:
+EU NAVFOR is one part of the EU’s “Integrated Approach”, tackling both current symptoms and root causes of the problem.
+To that end, other CSDP Missions in the region include:

-The EU Training Mission Somalia (EUTM Somalia) is an EU military training mission which aims to strengthen the Somali National Government (SNG) and the Institutions of Somalia, by providing military training to members of the Somali National Armed Force (SNAF).
+The EU Training Mission – Somalia (EUTM Somalia) is an EU military training mission which aims to strengthen the Somali National Government (SNG) and the institutions of Somalia, by providing military training to members of the Somali National Armed Forces (SNAF).

-The EU’s multi-facetted engagement in the Horn of Africa is guided by the “Strategic Framework for the Horn of Africa”.
-It defines five priorities for EU action: building robust and accountable political structures; contributing to conflict resolution and prevention; mitigating security threats emanating from the region; promoting economic growth, and supporting regional economic cooperation.
+The EU’s multi-facetted engagement in the Horn of Africa is guided by its “Strategic Framework for the Horn of Africa”.
+This defines five priorities for EU action:

-To coordinate these efforts, since 1 January 2012, the EU appointed a Special Representative to the Horn of Africa.
-He was tasked to initially focus on Somalia and the regional dimensions of the conflict there, as well as on piracy, which has its root causes in the instability of Somalia.
+To coordinate these efforts, the EU appointed a Special Representative to the Horn of Africa on 1 January 2012.
+He was tasked to focus on Somalia and the regional dimensions of instability in the country, as well as on piracy, which has its root causes in the instability of Somalia.

 Judicial international cooperation to end impunity

-Prosecution of piracy suspects are key component of the overall fight against piracy.
+The prosecution of piracy suspects is a key component of the overall fight against piracy.